AndreaPontrandolfo/sheriff/apps/docs-website/docs/setup/manual-setup.md

 :::caution

-Sheriff is based on the [new format of Eslint configs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).
+Sheriff is based on the [new format of ESLint configs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).
 You cannot extend Sheriff from an [old config format](https://eslint.org/docs/latest/user-guide/configuring/configuration-files), it wouldn't work.

 :::